appsmithorg/appsmith-docs/website/docs/packages/tutorial/create-js-module.md

 {{formatTimeZone_1.formatWithTimeZone(user_Table.selectedRow.created_at)}}
 ```

-This code ensures that when a row is selected in the Table, the Text widget displays the converted date and time.
+This code ensures that when a row is selected in the Table, the Datepicker widget displays the converted date and time.

 </dd>

-7. To modify the Table column directly, open the column settings through the gear icon and update the computed value to:
+7. To modify the Table column directly, open the column settings through the gear icon and update the **Computed value** property to:

 <dd>